-Purpose: To derive and provide, for the first time, comprehensive analytic formulas for scleral softening volume efficacy (SVE) for accommodative gain (AG) via the increased space between ciliary body and lens (SCL) and mobility of the posterior vitreal zonules (PVZ).
+Purpose: To derive and provide, for the first time, comprehensive analytic formulas for scleral softening volume efficacy (SVE) for accommodative gain (AG) via the increased space between ciliary body and lens (SCL) and mobility of the posterior vitreous zonules (PVZ).

-Study Design: To increase the AG of presbyopia by a laser scleral softening (LSS) new procedure.
+Study Design: To increase the AG of presbyopic eye by a new procedure, laser scleral softening (LSS).

 Place and Duration of Study: New Taipei City, Taiwan, between May 2022 and July 2022.